-Not just when the iPhone is stolen, this will be very useful even when you misplace the phone which is running out of battery as you now have a chance of finding its location for several more hours.
+Not just when the iPhone is stolen; this will be very useful even when you misplace the phone running out of battery, as you now have a chance of finding its location for several more hours.
 Apple asserts that the location tracking will keep working even if the phone is reset to factory settings while Activation Lock is enabled.

 Apple is yet to detail how exactly this feature would work.
 The best information so far comes from the features page for iOS 15 where Apple says “The Find My network and Activation Lock can locate your device even after it has been erased.
 To help ensure that nobody is tricked into purchasing your device, the Hello screen will clearly show that your device is locked, locatable, and still yours.”

 Separation alerts will also be available, which alert the owner when an AirTag or compatible product has been left behind.
 Find My provides directions for finding the item.

 AirPods Pro and AirPods Max may also be found using the Find My network.
 Using Bluetooth helps the user find their earphones or headphones by playing a sound.
 Recently, Apple opened up the Find My network to help track third-party accessories too.

 We hope Google takes note of this feature of tracking switched-off phones and brings it to Android as well in the near future.